-Google is positioning its new service, Project Fi, as an alternative to traditional phone carriers.
-It provides some nice perks for mobile business users, including unlimited international messaging, simplified billing and – depending on your usage – the chance to save some money with a cheaper, more flexible data plan.
+Google's Project Fi is an alternative to traditional phone carriers, and it provides some nice perks for mobile business users, including unlimited international messaging, simplified billing and – depending on your usage – the chance to save some money with a cheaper, more flexible data plan.

 How does it work?